Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

    {
        int32 value = 1;
    }

-Now, ``Value`` message coild be passed to the chaincode members.
+Now, ``Value`` message could be passed to the chaincode members.
 Let's sketch it now (use Java as a prototype language - implementation is not important to us):

 .. code-block:: java
+   :caption: Counter service mock

    class Counter {
        int current = 0;

        public Value addAndGet(Value value) {
            current = value.getValue();
        }